 This is an initiative by the Indian government to implement cashless transactions within its own ministries and departments.
 Any citizen can pay through Bharat Kosh.

 Projections for Payment Gateways

-According to various projections, the payment gateway industry of India is growing rapidly at 25 percent per year.
+According to various projections, the payment gateway industry of India is proliferating at 25 percent per year.
 The trend is expected to continue till 2025 at least.

-The growth post 2020 will be driven by the growing popularity of online shopping and other monetary transactions done through the digital means.
+The growth in 2023 will be driven by the growing popularity of online shopping and other monetary transactions done through digital means.

-The rise in online retail and wholesale in smaller cities of India is also expected to propel this growth, according to various industry experts.
+According to various industry experts, the rise in online retail and wholesale in smaller cities of India is also expected to propel this growth.

-Furthermore, the drive by the Central and state governments to promote cashless economy will also lead to a growth in demand for payment gateways in India.
-In coming years, we’re likely to see more payment gateways enter the market.
+Furthermore, the drive by the Central and state governments to promote a cashless economy will also lead to a growth in demand for payment gateways in India.
+In the coming years, we will likely see more payment gateways enter the market.